Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Personalized Learning</summary>
+  Personalized learning aims to tailor educational experiences to individual needs, enhancing student engagement and achievement.
+Recent advancements in electroencephalography (EEG) and artificial intelligence (AI) have significantly improved our ability to support personalized learning.
+EEG provides real-time insights into brain activity, allowing educators to monitor cognitive states and adapt teaching methods accordingly.
+AI enhances this process by analyzing EEG data to identify patterns in attention, focus, and learning progress, enabling more effective and responsive educational interventions.
+This integration of EEG and AI helps create customized learning environments that can better address each student's unique needs and learning preferences, ultimately fostering a more effective and engaging educational experience.

   **Useful Resources:**
   <li><a href="https://www.sciencedirect.com/science/article/pii/S1053811923005189">Is neuroimaging ready for the classroom?
 A systematic review of hyperscanning studies in learning</a></li>